 Non-violent civil disobedience if successful, very competently prevents the need for violent disobedience.
 This is a desirable aspect of social movements; peace-in-action.
 Look at recent events.
 Since President Muhammadu Buhari decided to enforce a strong hand against already aggrieved groups [in defying the wisdom of democracy is government by discussion] it has resulted in violent civil disobedience in many parts of Nigeria.

-Niger Delta Avengers (NDA) decided to blow up oil-exporting infrastructure in the Niger Delta to get their message to Buhari since he vowed he would not “discuss” (but deal ruthlessly) with them unlike his predecessor, President Yar’Adua did to secure peace.
-Negotiations were later sort between the NDA and the Buhari administration, the government yielded.
-Boko Haram made it clear that the Buhari government cannot be brutal with them then expect the abducted girls of Bring Back Our Girls notoriety or fame cannot be released for free.
+Niger Delta Avengers (NDA) decided to blow up oil-exporting infrastructure in the Niger Delta to get their message to Buhari since he vowed he would not “discuss” (but deal ruthlessly) with them unlike his predecessor, President Yar’Adua had done to secure peace.
+Negotiations were later sorted between the NDA and the Buhari administration, the government yielded.
+Boko Haram made itself clear that the Buhari government cannot be brutal with them then expect the abducted girls of Bring Back Our Girls notoriety or fame cannot be released for free.
 A ransom had to be paid to release some of the girls and over a hundred more new girls were again very recently.
 More ransoms to be paid.